totiffany/totiffany.github.io/_posts/2018-10-13-Our-Trip-To-NYC-And-Traveling-With-A-Toddler.md

 ---
 published: false
+description: >-
+  On Tuesday we got back from our vacation to NYC.
+We've been talking about going for forever, and this was the year we finally made it happen!
+But as a heads up I'm going to spend 10% of this post talking about the fun stuff we did and the other 90% talking about what it was like to travel with a 17-month-old toddler.
+Because while I want to be the cool mom who travels a lot with her kids, right now I'm feeling a little terrified to get on a plane again.
 ---
 On Tuesday we got back from our vacation to NYC.
 We've been talking about going for forever, and this was the year we finally made it happen!
 But as a heads up I'm going to spend 10% of this post talking about the fun stuff we did and the other 90% talking about what it was like to travel with a 17-month-old toddler.
 Because while I want to be the cool mom who travels a lot with her kids, right now I'm feeling a little terrified to get on a plane again.